ZukiLTU/WelcomeTerminal/README.md

 - Compiled with GCC
 - Good ASCII-Art website https://www.asciiart.eu/
 - Feel free to edit `greeting` to customize how the terminal greets you
-- You can also edit the string at line 63 in `printf()` in WelcomeTerminal.c  (more advanced
+- You can also edit the string at line 63 in `printf()` in WelcomeTerminal.c  (more advanced)
   + Make sure to recompile with `gcc WelcomeTerminal.c` or with your favorite compiler
   + Make sure `\033[1m\033[4;%sm%s\033[0m` is still present as this is the part that actually displays the name of the art

-- Future update will make installtion easier
+- Future update will make installation easier
-- As always, made with <3
+- As always, made with 💓